govau/service-manual/content/content-strategy/information-architecture/review-ia/intro.md

 ---
 layout: intros/intro_with_nav
-subtitle: Conduct a review and research other related websites before you begin to develop your IA.
+subtitle: Before you start any IA work, review your current site, and research other related websites.
+Also ensure to engage with users and talk with other people who have an interest in your content.
 category: Content strategy
 ---